aurowallet/launch/validators/README.md

 ```

 `id` BP node address
-`name` BP node name, It's better not to exceed 16 characters, more than 16 characters will be replaced by ellipses.
+`name` BP node name, It's better not to exceed 16 characters, more than 16 characters will be replaced by ellipses in wallet.
 `website` BP node website
 `description` BP node description
 `fee` BP node fee, 5 mean is 5%